baetheus/deno-spa-example/README.md

 Deno has a builtin bundle command as well as typescript libs for dom and esnext.
 This repo shows a simple example of a deno-only build chain for a simple SPA.
-Additionally, it uses the React import from esm.sh, some simple AsyncIterator tools from the functional library, and bmake.
+Additionally, it uses the Preact import from esm.sh, some simple AsyncIterator tools from the functional library, and bmake.

 ## Building, cleaning, and serving